-In comparison to the atomisation-generalisation framework, Galaxy can be rightfully seen as heavier for experienced programmers as it requires to learn to use a new platform.
+In comparison to the atomisation-generalisation framework, Galaxy can be rightfully seen as necessitating more time investment for scientists with programming experience as it requires to learn to use a new platform.
 Additionally, more effort may be required on Galaxy when an additional analytical step needs to be developed, but the Galaxy community can be an efficient crutch on which hard-pressed scientists can rely.
 Indeed, one can ask for help on the implementation of tools whether one knows computing languages and can share their code or not.

 This note showcases a simple proposition to achieve best practices in analytical procedures with two plain guidelines: atomisation and generalisation.
 This straightforward framework represents a different manner to think and build analytical procedures; it doesn’t require using a new technology or learning to use a new software.
 In terms of attaining higher levels of best practice, whether it is through the atomisation-generalisation framework, Galaxy, a combination of the two or otherwise, the optimal approach is to be determined by individuals depending on their interests, projects, and available resources.
 Relying on existing solutions as much as possible is, in our perspective, an efficient way to achieve a better understanding of best practices and their implications.
 Given the current environmental crisis, science has the major political and social responsibility to maintain good levels of transparency, reproducibility and efficiency.